Sprawling storm to unleash heavy snow, high winds, flooding and severe weather

 “River ice has been unusually thick across much of [the Interior Northeast], with the prolonged cold air … which is pretty unusual,” wrote Adam Gill, a meteorologist at the National Weather Service in Binghamton, N.Y., in an email.

 Flood concerns that arise from ice jams are exacerbated if new water is also entering rivers and streams.
-In midwinter, this often happens either through rain or snowmelt, both of which could be concerns as temperatures surge into the 60s with this storm system.
-However, in this case, Gill notes that a period of warmth last week has melted a large portion of the snowpack, and the expectation that much of the Northeast will receive under an inch of rain limits the likelihood of significant runoff.
+In midwinter, this often happens through rain or snowmelt, both of which could be concerns as temperatures surge into the 60s with this storm system.
+However, in this case, Gill notes that a period of warmth last week has melted a large portion of the snowpack, and the expectation that much of the Northeast will receive less than an inch of rain limits the likelihood of significant runoff.

 Winter weather